volcoma/EtherealEngine/README.md

 WIP - not production ready in any way

 ## FEATURES
-Proper rendering and lighting is pretty much non existant right now.
-PBR is planned.

 Check out the Projects tab for more information of upcomming features.

 ## ASSETS